frequency-chain/frequency/designdocs/state_storage.md

 scalability
 - A mechanism to prune data for non-active users (maybe migrate data to IPFS or S3 for long term storage)
+- In Itemized Storage Mode the append action will fail if we've reached `MAX_ITEMIZED_BLOB_SIZE` size limit.
 - The responsibility of data format and page management will be shifted towards offchain side which might compromise the integrity of stored data for malicious clients.